barseghyanartur/ska/docs/index.rst

   site.
 Multiple Secret Keys (per provider) supported.
 Comes with handy callbacks (possible to customise per provider) for various states of authentication.
+- Template tags for signing URLs from within templates.

 Prerequisites
 =============